cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-analyze.md

     -   The queries that are issued to collect the different statistics for a single column.
     -   The statistics that are collected.

-SKIP_LOCKED
+**`SKIP_LOCKED`**

-:   Specifies that `ANALYZE` should not wait for any conflicting locks to be released when beginning work on a relation: if it cannot lock a relation immediately without waiting, it skips the relation.
+Specifies that `ANALYZE` should not wait for any conflicting locks to be released when beginning work on a relation: if it cannot lock a relation immediately without waiting, it skips the relation.
 Note that even with this option, `ANALYZE` may still block when opening the relation's indexes or when acquiring sample rows from partitions, table inheritance children, and some types of foreign tables.
 Also, while `ANALYZE` ordinarily processes all partitions of specified partitioned tables, this option will cause `ANALYZE` to skip all partitions if there is a conflicting lock on the partitioned table.

-table
+**`table`**

-:   The name (possibly schema-qualified) of a specific table to analyze.
+The name (possibly schema-qualified) of a specific table to analyze.
 If omitted, all regular tables (but not foreign tables) in the current database are analyzed.

-column
+**`column`**

-:   The name of a specific column to analyze.
+The name of a specific column to analyze.
 Defaults to all columns.

 ## Notes